Shannon-Goddard/Machine_Learning_1/README.md

 Supervised learning can be broadly divided into regression and classification.

-- **Regression** is used to predict continuous variables.

-The regression model’s algorithms attempt to learn patterns that exist among factors given.
+- **Regression** is used to predict continuous variables.The regression model’s algorithms attempt to learn patterns that exist among factors given.
 If presented with new data, the model will make a prediction, based on previously learned patterns from the dataset.

-- **Classification** is used to predict discrete outcomes.

-The classification model’s algorithms attempts to learn patterns from the data, and if the model is successful, gain the ability to make accurate predictions.
+- **Classification** is used to predict discrete outcomes.The classification model’s algorithms attempts to learn patterns from the data, and if the model is successful, gain the ability to make accurate predictions.

 There is a major difference between regression and classification models.
 In regression a continuous variable can be any numerical value within a certain range.
 In classification, on the other hand, the target variable only has two possible values.

-A basic pattern applies whether we’re using regression or classification:
+**A basic pattern applies whether we’re using regression or classification:**
 - A machine learning model is presented with a dataset.
 - The model algorithms analyze the data and attempt to identify patterns.
 - Based on these patterns, the model makes predictions on new data.